 Are you doing a construction job?
 Having an event with a large anticipated crowd?
 Please call the Records Department to hire an extra duty officer.
 These officers will ensure a safe event or job site.
 Call us at (860) 675-2420 and we will post your request.

 Town Codes govern a multitude of specific areas of legislation such as parking, blighted buildings, zoning, and alarms.

 Citations may be issued for violations of these town codes.
 Rules for paying these citations are spelled out in the codes.
 If one feels that these citations were issued in error or that there are mitigating factors, Chapter 91 explains the citation hearing process whereby you would be able to appeal to a citation.
 An impartial hearing officer would then make a judgment as to your appeal.

 Do you have an alarm system?
 Please keep in mind that false alarms are counted for each location in town, and for more than three in a one year period there will be a charge.
 This period runs from July 1 through June 30 annually.
 See Chapter 75 – Alarm Systems for more detail information.

 Requests for Permits

 Do you need a raffle permit or a peddling or soliciting license?
 Please file your applications in the records department.
 We will assure smooth sailing with the state for your raffle permit.
 See Town Code Chapter 144 for information on obtaining a license for peddler and soliciting.

 Requests for Pawn Broker, Precious Metal, or Secondhand Dealer Licenses

-Do you need a pawn broker; precious metal or secondhand dealer license?
+Do you need a pawn broker, precious metal, or secondhand dealer license?
 Please file your applications in the records department.
-Listed below are the applications and requirements for each license.
+You will find links to the forms you need in the "Forms" section.